ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/00-0-0-animals-are-equal-singer.md

 *Another side note, these simulated brains run much slower than real life ones.
 It wouldn't logically make any moral difference, yet we may still feel like it does, highlighting yet again the arbitrariness of our notion of morality.*

-If there is a contradiction between our normal notion of interests and Singer's, then we can certainly assert that our intuitive notion of *'interests'* was wrong.
-However, in doing so we leave ourselves open to the counter "who's to say your notion of equality and morality wasn't also wrong?"
-After all, we so arbitrarily accepted equality and then subsequently threw out interests solely on the basis of 'intuition'.
+If there is a contradiction between our normal notion of interests and Singer’s, then we can certainly assert that our intuitive notion of *‘interests’* was wrong.
+However, in doing so we leave ourselves open to the counter “who’s to say your notion of equality and consideration of suffering wasn’t also wrong?”
+After all, we so arbitrarily accepted the principle of equality and then subsequently threw out interests solely on the basis of intuition.
 Such an argument would seem more like a textbook defining a mathematical structure and less a philosopher making an argument.

 ### Why Not Save the Animals?
 *In response to paragraphs 21-26:*